Last updated February, 2017.

 In the past, I would answer with "The fact that you are asking this question points to your mind trying to make something simple into something complicated.
 Only you know which thoughts are relevant in any given moment, and it shouldn't be hard to determine."

 But, people kept asking the question.
-That led me to re-evaluate my answer and come up with something more sufficient:
+That led me to re-evaluate my answer and come up with something better (well, hopefully!):

 Is it helpful to what I'm doing right here and now?